Working with a buddy IFS style..

 Parts love to be apologised to!

-Reassuring: I have the overview of all the parts, I’m not afraid of the other parts..
+I have the overview of all the parts.
+I’m not afraid of the other parts.
 I can handle this.

-Inviting the parts to check you out, walk round you.
-Update their experience of you.
+Invite parts to check you out, walk around you, and update their experience of you.

-Make eye contact with them, if they’d like to do that.
-Get closer, slowly, if that feels ok.
+Make eye contact if they’d like that.
+Get closer slowly if it feels OK.

-You could invite the part to let you know what they would like you to do (ie hold your hand, have their hair stroked, sit on your lap) Their choice not yours!
-Asking the part what they’d like to be called, what pronouns
+Ask the part what they would like you to do (e.g., hold your hand, stroke their hair, sit on your lap).
+Their choice, not yours.